Chart Color Schemes

 AreaSearch assessment positions Woorim ahead of most Australian regions for employment performance

 Woorim has a skilled workforce with significant representation in essential services sectors.
-Its unemployment rate was 3.2% as of an unspecified past year.
+Its unemployment rate was 3.3% as of the past year.
+Employment growth was estimated at 8.6%.

-Employment growth over that year was estimated at 8.8%, according to AreaSearch data aggregation.
-As of September 2025775 residents were employed, with an unemployment rate of 0.8% below Greater Brisbane's rate of 4.0%.
-Workforce participation in Woorim lagged significantly at 39.1%, compared to Greater Brisbane's 64.5%.
-Employment was concentrated in health care & social assistance, construction, and education & training.
+As of September 2025770 residents were employed with an unemployment rate of 3.3%, which is 0.7% lower than Greater Brisbane's rate of 4.0%.
+Workforce participation in Woorim was 47.2%, compared to Greater Brisbane's 70.7%.
+According to Census responses, 17.4% of residents worked from home.
+Employment is concentrated in health care & social assistance, construction, and education & training.

-The area had notably high employment levels in accommodation & food, at 1.6 times the regional average.
-However, professional & technical services employed only 6.1% of local workers, below Greater Brisbane's 8.9%.
-The area may offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
-Over a 12-month period ending in September 2025, employment increased by 8.8%, while labour force grew by 6.4%, leading to a 2.2 percentage point decrease in unemployment.
-In comparison, Greater Brisbane recorded employment growth of 3.8% and a 0.5 percentage point reduction in unemployment over the same period.
-State-level data as of 25-Nov shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Woorim's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The area has a notable concentration in accommodation & food services with employment levels at 1.6 times the regional average.
+However, professional & technical services employ only 6.1% of local workers, below Greater Brisbane's 8.9%.
+Over the past year, employment increased by 8.6%, while labour force grew by 6.1%, leading to a decrease in unemployment by 2.2 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, and a decrease in unemployment by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Woorim's employment mix, local employment is expected to increase by 6.4% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment